TheImagingSource/IC-Imaging-Control-Samples/Python/tisgrabber/documentation-source/devicehandling.rst

 Code : 03-save-to-file.py

-``IC_SaveDeviceStateToFile`` saves the current device state of an opened video capture device into an XML file.
+``IC_SaveDeviceStateToFile`` saves the current device state of an opened video capture device into an XML :index:`configuration file`.
 The file contains:
-* Device name and serial number
+* Device name and :index:`serial number`
 * Video format
 * Frame rate
 * All properties, such as exposure, gain and so on.